-These are most definitely beautiful and elegant hotels, however they seldom care for more than 80 guests.
-Bigger projects consist of bungalows and cabinas that are dispersed sparingly in the forest or by the beaches and use up to only 20% of the area of the hotel.
-They usually can arrange various Tours of Costa Rica, like hiking, horseback riding, and most have awesome views over the ocean and flamboyant sunsets.
+These are most definitely beautiful and elegant hotels.
+However, they seldom care for more than 80 guests.
+Bigger projects consist of bungalows and cabanas.
+They are dispersed sparingly in the forest or by the beaches and use up to only 20% of the area of the hotel.
+They usually can arrange various Tours of Costa Rica, like hiking, horseback riding, and most have awesome views of the ocean and flamboyant sunsets.
 The Oxygen Jungle Villas in Playa Ballena, the Casa Corcovado Lodge in Drake Bay or the Remanso Eco Lodge are just a few of the magnificent hotels on offer in this magical region.

-The Southern Pacific of Costa Rica is not only the most beautiful region of Costa Rica but also the most interesting.
+The Osa is not only the most beautiful region of Costa Rica but also the most interesting.
 There is so much to explore, to discover and these wonderful pristine beaches are like out of a dream.
-The natural majestic beauty and serenity of the Southern Pacific is reminiscent of a world where destruction and pollution are unknown.
+The natural majestic beauty and serenity of the Osa Peninsula are reminiscent of the world where destruction and pollution are unknown.
 Come and enjoy the dramatic sunrises on the SouthEast the most stunning sunsets of Costa Rica on the Northwest.